Translations of One Thousand and One Nights: Kashmiri translations

-Aalif Laila, a translation of the stories in Kashmiri was made by Mohiuddin Hajni in 1969.
-It was published by the Sahitya Akademi - the Indian national academy of letters.
+Aalif Laila, a translation of the stories in Kashmiri, was made by Mohiuddin Hajni in 1969.
+It was published by the Sahitya Akademi, the Indian national academy of letters.

 Catalan translations

-A complete translation into Catalan, by Arabists Margarida Castells i Criballés|Margarida Castells and Dolors Cinca Pinós|Dolors Cinca, was published in 1999: Les mil i una nits (Barcelona: Edicions Proa, ISBN 978-84-8256-180-6 / ISBN 84-8256-180-4), in three volumes.
-It is based on the Bulaq edition, includes the apocryphal tales from Galland as an appendix and has been the base for several published anthologies.
+A complete translation into Catalan, by Arabists Margarida Castells and Dolors Cinca, was published in 1999: Les mil i una nits (Barcelona: Edicions Proa, ISBN 978-84-8256-180-6 / ISBN 84-8256-180-4), in three volumes.
+It is based on the Bulaq edition, includes the apocryphal tales from Galland as an appendix and has been the basis for several published anthologies.

 Bosnian translations

-In the year 1999 4-volume of Bosnian translation was published.
+In 1999, a four-volume Bosnian translation was published.
 The Bulaq version was translated by Esad Durakovic during the siege of Sarajevo.

 Telugu translations

-Veyyinnokka Ratrulu (2003), a translation of the stories in Telugu was published by the Sahitya Akademi - the Indian national academy of letters.
+Veyyinnokka Ratrulu (2003), a translation of the stories in Telugu, was published by the Sahitya Akademi, the Indian national academy of letters.
 The translation work was done by writer Ghandikota Brahmaji Rao.

 Malayalam translations

-Ayirathonnu Raavukal (2011), a single volume translation of the Nights was published by Mathrubhumi Books in Malayalam with Indian literary critic M. Achuthan serving as its editor.
+Ayirathonnu Raavukal (2011), a single-volume translation of the Nights, was published by Mathrubhumi Books in Malayalam with Indian literary critic M. Achuthan serving as its editor.
 Another translation into Malayalam, Ayirathonnu Rathrikal by M. P. Sadasivan, was published by DC Books in 2008.

 Meenaketanacharitram (1850–1860), a story by Ayilyam Thirunal Rama Varma, the ruler of the Indian princely state of Travancore, was loosely based on Edward William Lane's translation of "The Story of the Prince Kamar-Ez-Zeman and the Princess Budoor" from the Nights.